criticalRobin/rtite-abogado/README.md

   <Icon iconData="home" alt="home" />
 ```

-use those componets for media to keep best performance or in astro files use images from astro - also good!
+use those components for media to keep best performance or in astro files use images from astro - also good!

 ## 🚀 Styles